Rabiato/Rabiato/README.md

 - 👀 I’m interested in learning new technology skills.
 - 🌱 I’m currently learning programming AI with python
 - 💞️ I’m looking to collaborate on fun projects to combine machine learning with sports.
-- 📫 How to reach me:
+- 📫 How to reach me: johannes.bihl@web.de

 <!---
 Rabiato/Rabiato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.